 Google and any other search engine goes to a link, checks the headers and if the header says no-index, they go away, since that is what no-index means.
 So, from the statement by the Yoast employee since they can access the site and be told to leave, that is fine.
 What we haven’t mentioned is that Yoast uses noindex, follow which is very misleading and we clear up how this messes up your site in the words of Google’s Webmaster Round Table John Mueller who is in Charge of Webmaster Trends Analyst at Google.

 Let’s be very clear, they do not consume the information on your sitemap, meaning they can not use it they ignore it per Yoast’s instructions.
 Google explains why they ignore it in the next paragraph.
 Also, one person pointed out they are violating Google’s rules on RSS feeds for podcasts.

 Google who is an industry leader in SEO says the exact opposite about Yoast’s noindex, follow technique in their Google SEO round table.
 John Mueller who is the Webmaster Trends Analyst at Google essentially said that if you put noindex, follow they won’t index that page or follow any of the links.

-John Mueller explained how Google handles the exact type of code that Yoast is using in a 2017 Google webmaster round table.
+John Mueller explained how Google handles the exact type of code that Yoast and other SEO companies are using in a 2017 Google webmaster round table.